CTU-F1T/pvty_2024_vehicle_detection/src/detection/README.md

-# Setting Up the Environment and Running the Script
+# Setting Up the Environment and Running the Script on local machine utilizing pre-recorded rosbags

 ## Prerequisites